rmkit-dev/rmkit/docs/RMKIT.md

-# rMkit
+# rmkit

-rMkit is a framework for building remarkable apps in C++ or [okp](https://github.com/raisjn/okp). rMkit provides widgets, layout helpers, input handling and other features to get you started with writing your own apps.
+rmkit is a framework for building remarkable apps in C++ or [okp](https://github.com/raisjn/okp). rmkit provides widgets, layout helpers, input handling and other features to get you started with writing your own apps.